 A cross-flow module made of stainless steel is available.
 For emulsification with strong solvents, we offer perfluoro elastomer (FFKM) O-rings.
 Solvent-resistant glue will be used to mount the chip onto a disc mount.
 Altogether, this makes the module fully solvent-compatible.
 Different designs & materials and a start-up kit & scaled-up module are available upon request.
 Contact us for a quote.

 The microsieve membrane emulsification process generates monodisperse droplets by dispersing one fluid into a second, immiscible fluid through a precise microsieve.
 Thanks to the homogeneity of pore size, every droplet generated by the microsieve membrane is the same.
 In addition, hydrophobic or hydrophilic coatings for making WATER in OIL or OIL in WATER emulsions respectively, advances and stabilizes the process of emulsification.
-Altogether this results in highly uniform, reproducible and size-controlled droplets (see video of droplet formation by microsieves ).
+Altogether this results in highly uniform, reproducible and size-controlled droplets.
 The droplets can be transformed into particles after an appropriate solidification step.

 In principle, the size of the droplet will be about 4 times larger than the width of the slit chip.
 It means: